Oxidiot/AAMap/README.md

 # AAMap
-Live map and location tracker for Minecraft speedruns contact duncanruns on discord for help
+Live map and location tracker for Minecraft speedruns. contact oxidiot or machliah on discord for help
 :3